|

 experience is as someone who grew up in the

-PC world, learning how to build and repair windows
+PC world, learning how to build and repair

-to leave that familiar world behind and make
+decided to leave that familiar world behind

-had my computer freeze or crash since I got
+choice.
+Not having had my computer freeze or

-a Mac, and not having gotten any viruses, worms,
+crash since I got a Mac, and not having

-to the others.
+valuable benefits in addition to the others.

 |